trisulnsm/dinodoc/trisuldocs/docs/howto/tuning-storage.md

-Customers whose primary use cases are *Visiblility* and *Detection* features of Trisul can dramatically reduce the size of the flow database by using "Volume Cutoff Bytes".
+Customers whose primary use cases are *Visiblility* and *Detection* features of Trisul can dramatically reduce the size of the flow database by using “Volume Cutoff Bytes”.
 See [User Guide: Flow Tuning](/docs/ug/flow/tuning.html#optimize_flow_handling)

 #### Set Volume Cutoff Bytes to 1MB